-Steve McCormick has been with Kirkland's Litigation Practice Group for 43 years.
-He has tried cases as lead counsel in 24 different federal and state courts in every region of the country, as well as to arbitration panels in New York, Chicago, Mexico City, and Brussels.
+Steve McCormick was with Kirkland's Litigation Practice Group for 43 years.
+He tried cases as lead counsel in 24 different federal and state courts in every region of the country, as well as to arbitration panels in New York, Chicago, Mexico City, and Brussels.

 Fellow of the American College of Trial Lawyers

 Selected by The National Law Journal as one of the 10 Winning Trial Lawyers of 2006

 Recognized by peers as one of The Best Lawyers in America, U.S. News and World Report, Best Lawyers® for Business Litigation, "Best Lawyers in America," Woodward & White